justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 A thoughtful ontology will help you carve the world at its joints, putting points of articulation between things, by having a thoughtful set of generic predicates.
 You might _not_ be using a thoughtful ontology if you can connect any two arbitrary things with a single edge.

-An unpacked representations isn't just the form for a particular application -- it is the form for all applications, present and future.
-If you have a vocabulary used by all applications then ...

 The unified output format for diff works well for the `git` and `patch` programs but not for humans asking questions.

-Sure, unpacked representations mean more triples but the alternatives (application-centric data, LPGs/RDF-Star, etc.) are like bodge wires:
+Sure, unpacked representations mean more data (triples) but the alternatives (application-centric data, LPGs/RDF-Star, etc.) are like bodge wires:

 ![bodge wire](media/bodge.png)